Regulatory Framework for RDAAs

 We ensure the public has confidence in the systems we administer.

-The role performed by Enforcement and Practitioner Supervision is to:
+The role performed by Enforcement and Practitioner Surveillance is to:

 - regulate the administrations and activities of trustees and debt agreement administrators to ensure high standards of personal insolvency practice and procedure.
 To do this we: